electron/electronjs.org-old/_posts/2017-02-20-electron-internals-building-chromium-as-a-library.md

 ## The `gn` update

-Being one of the largest project in the world, most normal building system are not suitable for Chromium, and the Chromium team develop their own build tools.
+Being one of the largest projects in the world, most normal systems are not suitable for building Chromium, and the Chromium team develops their own build tools.

-Earlier versions of Chromium were using `gyp` as building system, but it suffers from being slow its configuration file becomes hard to understand for complex projects.
-Then after years of development, Chromium switched to use `gn` as building system, which is blazingly fast and a clear architecture.
+Earlier versions of Chromium were using `gyp` as a build system, but it suffers from being slow, and its configuration file becomes hard to understand for complex projects.
+After years of development, Chromium switched to `gn` as a build system, which is much faster and has a clear architecture.

 One of the improvements of `gn` is to introduce `source_set`, which represents a group of object files.
 In `gyp`, each module was represented by either